PennyLeScroche/Hero-Princesses/index.md

 ## Iridesia

 The included setting of Prismatic Princesses is the world of Iridesia.
-A land once occupied by a powerful people who abandoned this planet, leaving behind advanced technology that few can even begin to understand.
-Iridesia is comprised of many lands of varying colors, and is currently suffering from a corruption of Null Shards that are alien in nature.
+A land once occupied by a powerful people who abandoned this planet known as the Lost Ones.
+They left behind advanced technology that few can even begin to understand.
+Iridesia is comprised of many lands of varying colors, and is currently suffering from a corruption of Null Shards.
 These shards absorb the color out of things near them, corrupting them, and throwing off the harmony of the world.
 This creates violence and chaos near where the shards have landed.
+The source of the shards is unknown, but many think it may be related to the Lost Ones.

 There is a princess for each color, the number of colors and which colors are included depends on your table.
 Each color will be a different nation with different customs, including how they choose their princess, and what that princess's title is.